frankstevens1/china_devprojects_poverty/README.md

 ## Data

+The dataset used in the study consists of data from 3 different sources used to construct a panel of 1202 regions over 14 years.
+The variables from the various sources are defined below.

 1. [AidData's Geocoded Global Chinese Official Finance](https://www.aiddata.org/data/geocoded-chinese-global-official-finance-dataset) - A dataset of 3,485 Chinese development projects committed between 2000-2014 globally.
 Comprising largely of infrastructure projects, primarily in the transport sector.
 The following variables are generated from this data:
   - *CnAid <sub>irt</sub>* : Commitment in year *t* destined for sub-national region *r* in country *i*, classified by CRS<sup>[1](#CRS)</sup> sectors & flow types.
 The variable can take 3 forms; a dummy indicating the presence of atleast 1 project, a count variable indicating the number of projects, or an estimated dollar value of the commitments.
 The preferred variable is a dummy.
   - *p<sub>ir</sub>* : The probability of region *r* in country *i* receiving a project, calculated as the fraction of years a region received a project over the period 2000-2014.
 This variable varies only across regions not over time, and is used as the share in the shift-share instrument employed.
 Interpreted as a region's local exposure to Chinese development projects.